 Talk to Your Kids About ...

-Families can talk about the teamwork of the cast in Reggie.
-How do they also demonstrate communication, courage, and perseverance?
+Families can talk about the communication between political activists Tom Carroll and Greg Edwards in Battleground.
+How do they demonstrate perseverance and teamwork?
 Why are these important character strengths?

 - Genre: Documentary

 - Character Strengths: Communication, Perseverance, Teamwork

 - Run time: 56 minutes

 - MPAA rating: NR